-Jeffrey C. Diebold is an assistant professor of public policy in the Department of Public Administration at North Carolina State University.
+Jeffrey C. Diebold is an associate professor of public policy in the Department of Public Administration at North Carolina State University.
 A graduate of the University of North Carolina at Chapel Hill, his current research focuses on issues related to retirement and income security, retirement and health, and public pension finance.
 His research has appeared in the Journals of Gerontology: Series B, Research on Aging, and the Journal of Pension Economics and Finance, Health Services Research, among others.

 Sandell Grant Program through the Center for Retirement Research at Boston College, $69,000.
 An Experiment Linking Claim Ages and Survivor Benefits in the Social Security Statement

 Diebold, Jeffrey and Susan Camilleri (2018).
 “An Experiment Linking Claim Ages and Survivor Benefits in the Social Security Statement” Journal of Pension Economics and Finance

 Diebold, Jeffrey (2016).
 ‘The Short- and Long-Term Effects of Medicare Part D on Cost-Related Non-Adherence and Health Outcomes among the Newly Covered.”
 Journals of Gerontology: Series B.